Josima Feldschuh: Life

-Josima Feldschuh was born in 1929 to Ruben Feldschuh and Perła (Pnina) née Richter.
+Josima Feldschuh was born in Warsaw in 1929 to Ruben Feldschuh and Perła (Pnina) née Richter.
 Her father was an intellectual and a Zionist, while her mother, who started teaching Josima to play the piano when the girl was 5 years old, was a pianist and a musicologist.
 The young pianist was considered a child prodigy.
 Her father's cousin Rokhl Auerbakh later described Josima as having perfect pitch and great musical memory which helped her play the works of Chopin, Mendelssohn or Bach from memory and offer her own interpretations.

 In November 1940, the Feldschuh family had to move to the Warsaw Ghetto.
 It was there that her skill was publicly recognised for the first time, at a weekly musical soirée.
 Since the event, Josima gained new music teachers and started practicing for her debut concert, at which she was to perform the Piano Concerto No. 9 by Wolfgang Amadeus Mozart.
 The concert, which was advertised in the ghetto with posters featuring a pre-war photo of a smiling Josima, took place on March 15, 1941, when Josima was 11 years old.
 The young pianist was accompanied by the Jewish Symphony Orchestra which consisted of musicians who had before the war belonged to, among others, the ensemble of the National Philharmonic in Warsaw.
 After a standing ovation, Josima played two of her own pieces as encore.

 Apart from playing the piano, Josima also composed her own music and wanted to become a composer.
 17 pieces have survived the war, among them 6 mazurkas, “A little birdie says,” “Village musicians,” “Murmur of a stream,” as well as the “Eastern Suite” which was inspired by Shabbat songs and prayer chanting.
 The notebook containing her music is part of the Yad Vashem collection.